MS/PhD and PhD

 During the entire period of study, a doctoral student is required to be in continuous registration, except during those semesters for which the Dean has approved a petition for withdrawal, or during the semester when the Filing Fee is used in lieu of registration.

-All EHS students are assigned a faculty advisor according to their intended course of study and expressed areas of interest.
+All EHS doctoral students have a primary faculty advisor who provides guidance on their intended course of study and areas of research interest.
 Advisors may be changed by mutual consent.
 Students are expected to meet with their advisors at the beginning of each term and are encouraged to do so more often.

 Group advising sessions will be held occasionally during the academic year.
 Students are encouraged to attend these sessions to learn more about general academic policies, recommended courses, and other developments in EHS.